Scary thoughts as a mum?

 Q: Why do mums experience intrusive thoughts in early motherhood?

 A: Early motherhood is a time of immense change, both physically and emotionally.
-Mums may experience intrusive thoughts due to the overwhelming nature of caring for a newborn, lack of sleep, and hormonal changes.
+Mums may experience intrusive thoughts due to the overwhelming nature of caring for a newborn, lack of sleep, lack of support, and hormonal changes.
 The pressure to be a "perfect mum" can also exacerbate feelings of anxiety and lead to intrusive thoughts.

 Q: How common are intrusive thoughts?